-If you need surgery or medical tests or if you will be on bed rest, you may need to stop using this medicine for a short time.
-Any doctor or surgeon who treats you should know that you are using estradiol and norgestimate.
+If you need major surgery or will be on long-term bed rest, you may need to stop using this medicine for a short time.
+Any doctor or surgeon who treats you should know that you are using Prefest.

 What happens if I miss a dose?

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 If you miss 2 doses in a row, take the next tablet in order and keep taking only one pill per day.
 Call your doctor if you miss more than 2 doses of this medicine.

 What happens if I overdose?